 So you can disable autosave of every post by adding a simple code snippet to your WordPress wp-config.php file

 //disable WP Post Revisions define('AUTOSAVE_INTERVAL', 300); // seconds define('WP_POST_REVISIONS', false);

 WordPress admin should be one of the most secure pages on your website, but you may have made some security mistakes that are exposing it to WordPress login page hacking attempts.

 You should not protect only against hackers but also prevents spam bots from using your server to login.
-So automatic login bots consuming server resources when they attempt to login to your site.
+So automatic login bots consume server resources when they attempt to login to your site.

 Sometimes for this reason your WordPress admin can be slow.
 So better you should protect your admin login page.

-iThemes security plugin has lots for features.
-So along with many security features, you can change the default admin login address (URL) just simply adding the custom URL slug text.
+iThemes security plugin has lots of features.
+So along with many security features, you can change the default admin login address (URL) just by simply adding the custom URL slug text.